 Eldred is a tiny borough located in the state of Pennsylvania.
-With a population of 736 people and just one neighborhood, Eldred is the 894th largest community in Pennsylvania.
-Much of the housing stock in Eldred was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 727 people and just one neighborhood, Eldred is the 894th largest community in Pennsylvania.
+Eldred has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Eldred is a blue-collar town, with 44.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Eldred is a borough of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Eldred who work in sales jobs (17.19%), healthcare (11.46%), and management occupations (6.77%).